Modoc sucker: Reproduction

 Specific physiological conditions need to be met for the Modoc sucker to reach sexual maturity and be capable of reproduction.
-Typically, both females and males must be over 12 centimeters in length and at least three years old.
+Typically, both females and males must be over 12 cm in length and at least three years old.
 These conditions ensure that the fish have sufficient physiological development to support reproductive activity.
 Occasionally, some individuals mature early, especially among males, a few fish reach sexual maturity at just two years of age.
 The spawning season for Modoc Suckers begins in mid-April and ends in early June, with the actual spawning period lasting only three to four weeks in different streams.
 Like other suckers, Modoc suckers migrate upstream during the spawning season and use intermittent tributaries to spawn.